PostgreSQL Database Management and Usage

 Index Optimization

-Database indexes dramatically speed up data retrieval, especially for large tables and frequently queried columns.
+Database indexes dramatically accelerate data retrieval, especially for large tables and frequently queried columns.

 clauses).